yactouat/www.yactouat.com-fr/README.md

 ### QA

 - no conf error message on going to `/` + 200 status code
-- go to `/docs` and check documentation for any class + 200 status codes
+- go to `/docs` and check documentation for any class + 200 status code
 - going to `/` renders magazine landing page correctly

 ## Documentation